LeonardoFurtado/pycharm-useful-shortcuts/README.md

 * Alt + Shift + L: Ident code.

+* Alt + Shift + V: Transform the selected code into a variable.

 * Fn + Left || Right : Move to beginning or to the end of line.